joeytakeda/misc/table.md

                                                   <l>A wind sprang up from nowhere as the sky</l>  <l>…</l> </lg></div>

 ```
+**Note**

-**Note**The type attribute is present on a number of elements, not all of which are members of  [att.typed](#att.typed) , usually because these elements restrict the possible values for the attribute in a specific way.
+The type attribute is present on a number of elements, not all of which are members of  [att.typed](#att.typed) , usually because these elements restrict the possible values for the attribute in a specific way.

+@subtype

-@subtypeprovides a sub-categorization of the element, if needed
+provides a sub-categorization of the element, if needed
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

+**Note**

-**Status**Optional**Datatype**teidata.enumerated**Note**The subtype attribute may be used to provide any sub-classification for the element additional to that provided by its type attribute.
+The subtype attribute may be used to provide any sub-classification for the element additional to that provided by its type attribute.